Boss 2: Back to Rule: Production

 Boss 2: Back To Rule is an Indo-Bangla joint production involving Jeet's new production company Jeetz Filmworks, Walzen Media Works and Jaaz Multimedia.
-It is a sequel to the film Boss: Born to Rule.
+It is a sequel to the 2013 film Boss: Born to Rule.
 Principal photography was underway in Kolkata in February 2017.
+The story of the film written by Jeet himself.
+With the budget of ₹5.0 crore the film become one of the most expensive Bengali film.

 Controversy

 After being uploaded on to Jaaz Multimedia's YouTube channel, the song "Allah Meherbaan" ("By the Grace of Allah") stirred up controversy due to its title being perceived as an Islamic song.
 Nusrat was criticised for appearing in revealing costumes in the music video.
 After viewing the video, advocate Md Azizul Bashar, for a publicity stunt, claimed he was 'embarrassed' after allegedly mistaking the song to be a religious song.
 A legal notice, on behalf of Bashar, was sent by Supreme Court lawyer Md Hujjatul Islam Khan to Jaaz Multimedia for 'hurting the religious sentiments of everyone' by releasing a 'disgraceful' song before the month of Ramadan.
 The notice gave three days to remove the song from YouTube and other social media networks.
 After the notice was sent, Jaaz Multimedia removed the music video from their YouTube channel.

 Another controversy came from Bangladesh towards the film, this time regarding the joint production between Bangladesh and India.
 According to the joint production rules of Bangladesh, the film must share half of the actors from either country.
 The preliminary preview committee of the censor board raised the allegation after reviewing the film.
 After reviewing the film, the chief of the committee and managing director of the BFDC (Bangladesh Film Development Organization), Tapan Kumar Ghosh, told me this."Most of the artistes in the film are from India.
 It seems to me that in the case of actors, the principles of a joint production have not been followed," Tapan Kumar Ghosh said.
 After a few weeks of protests, the Censor Board gave clearance to the films to release, in time to release on the holiday of Eid.